Winstanley Hall

-Winstanley Hall is a late 16th-century house in Winstanley, in the Metropolitan Borough of Wigan, Greater Manchester, England.
-It is a Scheduled Ancient Monument and a Grade II* listed building.
-Originally built for the Winstanley family, the building is one of only three Tudor buildings in the borough.
+Winstanley Hall is a late 16th-century house in Winstanley, a suburb of Wigan, Greater Manchester, England.
+It is a Grade II* listed building and a scheduled monument.
+Originally built for the Winstanley family, it is one of only three Tudor buildings in the borough.
+Having stood derelict for several decades, it is listed by Historic England as a Heritage at Risk site, and as of 2026 the hall is the subject of a planning application linking its restoration to the construction of new housing on the surrounding estate.